Air draft

-Air draft (or air draught) is the distance from the surface of the water to the highest point on a vessel.
-This is similar to the "deep draft" of a vessel which is measured from the surface of the water to the deepest part of the hull below the surface, but air draft is expressed as a height, not a depth.
+Air draft (or air draught) is the vertical distance from the surface of the water to the highest point on a vessel.
+This is similar to the deep draft of a vessel which is measured from the surface of the water to the deepest part of the hull below the surface.
+However, air draft is expressed as a height (positive upward), while deep draft is expressed as a depth (positive downward).

 Clearance below

-The vessel's "clearance" is the distance in excess of the air draft which allows a vessel to pass safely under a bridge or obstacle such as power lines, etc. A bridge's "clearance below" is most often noted on charts as measured from the surface of the water to the under side of the bridge at the chart datum Mean High Water (MHW), a less restrictive clearance than Mean Higher High Water (MHHW).
+The vessel's clearance is the distance in excess of the air draft which allows a vessel to pass safely under a bridge or obstacle such as power lines, etc. A bridge's "clearance below" is most often noted on charts as measured from the surface of the water to the underside of the bridge at the chart datum Mean High Water (MHW), a less restrictive clearance than Mean Higher High Water (MHHW).

-In 2014, the United States Coast Guard reported that 1.2% of the collisions it investigated in the recent past were due to vessels attempting to pass underneath structures with insufficient clearance.
+In 2014, the United States Coast Guard reported that 1.2% of the collisions that it investigated in the recent past were caused by vessels attempting to pass under structures with insufficient clearance resulting in bridge strikes.